25Anurag/Radar_System/README.md

 setting up the hardware to running the radar interface using OpenCV.

 # Features
-•	- Detects objects using an ultrasonic sensor
+•	- Detects objects using an ultrasonic sensor.
-•	- Displays the detected objects on a graphical interface using OpenCV
+•	- Displays the detected objects on a graphical interface using OpenCV.
-•	- Provides real-time information about the objects' distance and position
+•	- Provides real-time information about the objects' distance and position.
-•	- Adjustable scanning range and rotation speed
+•	- Adjustable scanning range and rotation speed.
-•	- Supports data logging for further analysis
+•	- Supports data logging for further analysis.

 # Getting Started
 To get started with the Radar System, follow these steps: